- Home ›

 The compact van segment in the United States is growing but it is largely limited to commercial vans like the cargo-hauling Transit Connect and the Nissan NV200.

-Buyers interested in the Transit Connect Wagon should also look at popular minivans such as the Toyota Sienna, the Honda Odyssey and the Chrysler Town & Country.
-While all three of the aforementioned vans can match the Wagon's seven-person seating capacity, they are about a foot longer.
+Buyers interested in the Transit Connect Wagon should also look at popular minivans such as the Honda Odyssey and the Chrysler Pacifica While the aforementioned vans can match the Wagon's seven-person seating capacity, they are about a foot longer.